HK's Hutchison shares halted pending court hearing on reorganization

-HONG KONG, March 17 (Reuters) - Hutchison Whampoa Ltd , the ports-to-telecoms group of Asia’s richest man Li Ka-shing, requested a trading halt on its shares pending a court ruling on a proposed reorganization with Cheung Kong Holdings Ltd.
+HONG KONG (Reuters) - Hutchison Whampoa Ltd 0013.HK, the ports-to-telecoms group of Asia’s richest man Li Ka-shing, requested a trading halt on its shares pending a court ruling on a proposed reorganization with Cheung Kong Holdings Ltd (0001.HK).

 The reorganization is part of a plan by Li unveiled in January under which Hutchison will sell its real estate businesses to Cheung Kong, which will continue to focus on the property sector.